 Italian (Azzuri Mare)

-To be honest, I didn’t want to miss out on all the other stuff going on, including the beautiful beach, so 30 minute treatment daily was enough for me.
+To be honest, I didn’t want to miss out on all the other stuff going on, so a 30 minute treatment daily was enough for me.
 If you don’t fancy any spa treatments but are a keen diver, you can swap your spa credit for up to 2 dives per week (more if you are staying 7 days or longer).

-The boat trip was about 30 minutes and we anchored by a nearby reef.
+The boat trip was about 30 minutes and we anchored at a nearby reef.
 There was a lot of sealife, including a beautiful Lion fish and some lovely coral formations, although they had mostly been bleached.
 The guide showed us where the better corals and fish were but we were pretty much left to our own devices after that.

-You can of course snorkel away to your hearts content pretty much anywhere around the island.
+You can, of course, snorkel away to your hearts content pretty much anywhere around the island.
 The kids stayed in the calm waters right outside our villa.
-The main aim of their holiday was to catch a baby shark.
+Their main aim for the holiday was to catch a baby shark.
 They were clearly never going to catch one so it kept them entertained all holiday.